MatthewPierson/deverser/README.md

 ## Requirements

-A Linux or macOS machine (OS version shouldn't matter as long as img4tool supports it)
+A Linux or macOS machine (Use the .sh file for these platforms) or Windows (use the .ps1 file)

 A jailbroken device with OpenSSH installed (Specific jailbreak doesn't matter, E.G checkra1n, Unc0ver, chimera, etc)

-img4tool installed (If img4tool is not installed, the script will download the latest release from Tihmstar's repo and install it after getting the users permission)
+img4tool installed (If img4tool is not installed, the script will download (Windows) and install it (Linux and macOS) after getting the users permission)

-## Usage
+## Usage (.sh file)

 1. Either run `git clone https://github.com/joshuah345/deverser.git` and extract to a folder on your machine or download the latest release zip.
 2. 'cd' to the deverser folder and then run 'chmod +x deverser.sh'
 3. Run './deverser.sh'
 4. Follow what the script asks you to do (Mostly just entering your device's IP address and root password for SSH/SCP)

+## Usage (.ps1/Windows)

+**This script requires the Windows 10 Spring Update or newer to be installed.
+Else you must install OpenSSH on your pc manually.**

+1. Download the latest release

+2. By default, script execution is disabled for security reasons. to tempoarily bypass this restriction, you must run deverser like this:

+`powershell.exe -noprofile -executionpolicy bypass -file "deverser.ps1"`

+3. Replace `"deverser.ps1"` with the path to the deverser script.

 ## Issues/Bugs/Fixes/Improvements